com-lihaoyi/scalatags/Readme.md

 Child.render
 ```

-Most of the time, functions are sufficient to keep things DRY, if you for some reason want to use inheritance to structure your code, you probably already know how to do so.
+Most of the time, functions are sufficient to keep things DRY, but if for some reason you want to use inheritance to structure your code, you probably already know how to do so.
 Again, unlike [other](http://wsgiarea.pocoo.org/jinja/docs/inheritance.html) [frameworks](http://docs.makotemplates.org/en/latest/inheritance.html) that have implemented complex inheritance systems themselves, Scalatags is just Scala, and it behaves as you'd expect.

 ```html
 <html>